 When will the Summer Schools take place?

-Each Summer School is residential with students having the opportunity to stay in en-suite student accommodation.
+Each Summer School is residential, with students having the opportunity to stay in en-suite student accommodation.

 How do students apply?

 It is disappointing for all those working on this scheme to find that some pupils do not arrive on the first day of a Summer School.
-We ask teachers to inform us of any change in the pupil's plans as early as possible, thus freeing up the place for another student to attend.
+We ask teachers to inform us if they know of any change in the pupil's plans as early as possible, thus freeing up the place for another student to attend.
 It is not unusual for students and/or their parents to feel apprehensive.
 We are more than happy to talk to them to allay any fears they may have and explain the scheme to them more fully.

 How do I find out more?

-If you have any queries or would like an application form please contact:
+If you have any queries please contact:

 Tel: 01603 591521